KDE/sink/docs/design.md

 * key-value store does not perform with large amounts of data
 * query performance is not sufficient
 * turnaround time for modifications is too high to feel responsive
-* design turns out similarly complex as akonadi1
+* design turns out similarly complex as Akonadi